Sooram/CycleGAN-tensorflow/README.md

 ![Overview](https://github.com/Sooram/CycleGAN-tensorflow/blob/master/imgs/full-objective.PNG)

 ## Network architecture
+Pretty complicated and a lot of restrictions.
+I haven't implemented PatchGAN for the discriminator.\
 1. Generator\
 ![Overview](https://github.com/Sooram/CycleGAN-tensorflow/blob/master/imgs/generator.PNG)\
 "This network contains two stride-2 convolutions, several residual blocks [18], and two fractionally strided convolutions with stride 1 2 .
 We use 6 blocks for 128 × 128 images and 9 blocks for 256 × 256 and higher resolution training images.
 Similar to Johnson et al. [23], we use instance normalization [53]."